The Galoshes of Fortune: Plot

 The story is set in Copenhagen.
 A group of guests are holding a large party.
-During the festivity Counciler of Justice Knap argues that the Middle Ages were a time better than their own, more specifically the time of King Hans.
+During the festivity Councilor of Justice Knap argues that the Middle Ages were a time better than their own, more specifically the time of King Hans.
 Suddenly two fairies arrive, dressed up as house maids.
 One is old, Dame Care, the other is a minion of Dame Fortune.
 The dame has brought a pair of galoshes along that can transport whoever wears them to whatever time, place or condition in life that he desires.
 And his every wish in regard to time and place will be instantly granted.
 Dame Care predicts that it will nevertheless make the person unhappy, wishing he was back in the present.

 As the party concludes Councilor Knap decides to go home.
 He finds the galoshes, puts them on and is sent back to the reign of King Hans.
 He is not immediately aware of what happened, but does notice that the unpaved streets are full with filth and mud.
 He notices a procession for the Bishop of Seeland and assumes it's for the bishop from his time period.
 As he wants to cross the bridge to Palace Square he notices it's gone and ask two men in a boat where the bridge is and that he wants to go to Christian's Harbour on Little Market Street.
 The men have no idea what he is talking about and Knap has trouble understanding their speech, which he assumes is an accent that belongs to people of Bornholm.
 As a result, he continues his walk, frustrated that not only the bridge is gone and all the lights are out, but that there are also no cabs to take.
 He decides to walk back to the East Street, but to his amazement the East Gate is now a meadow.
 Knap assumes he must be ill and desperately wants to go home, but he can't recognize any of the buildings.
 As he enters a tavern he tries to find his local paper, but they don't have it.
 When he notices a woodcut of a meteor over Cologne he wonders where the owners "got this rare old print?".
 As he discusses the content he gets into a conversation in Latin with a man who holds a bachelor in theology.
 They discuss many topics and Knap keeps misinterpreting these medieval topics for events that happened in his own lifetime.
 For instance, he confuses a remark about the Black Plague with a reference to a cholera epidemic in the 19th century.
 As the evening continues they all begin to drink more and Knap is repulsed by the vulgar behaviour of the people.
 He decides to sneak out, but the others pull him back from under the table by his feet, thereby pulling off the galoshes and breaking the spell.
 Waking up in his own age Knapp assumes it was all a dream and now fancies his own time period as the best.